mehrinshamim/flood-prediction-project/README.md

 ## Instructions on How to Run the Website
-- Clone the repository
+- Clone the repository: `git clone https://github.com/mehrinshamim/flood-prediction-project.git`
-- Create a virtual environment in the project directory: python -m venv venv
+- Create a virtual environment in the project directory: `python -m venv venv`
-- Activate the virtual environment: venv/Scripts/activate
+- Activate the virtual environment: `venv/Scripts/activate`
-- Install the Requirements: pip install -r requirements.txt
+- Install the Requirements: `pip install -r requirements.txt`
-- And finally, run the application: flask run
+- And finally, run the application:`flask run`
 ----

 ## Screenshots